r2d2meuleu/unity2d-essential-scripts/README.md

 <details open>
 <summary>Audio Slider</summary>

-    - Dedicated custom sliders and scripts to manage audio runtimes
+    - Dedicated custom sliders and scripts to manage audio runtimes;
-    - Save audio volume inside a PlayerPrefab that will save and use the value on start
+    - Save audio volume inside a PlayerPrefab that will save and use the value on start.

 </details>
 <details open>
 <summary>Audio Toggle</summary>

-    - Mute audio of a selected group of sliders
+    - Mute audio of a selected group of sliders;
-    - Value is saved in a prefab and will be set as such on start
+    - Value is saved in a prefab and will be set as such on start;
+    - Customizable KeyCode to quickly mute/unmute audio.

 </details>